-To learn more about opportunities for military and veteran students at Berkeley College, click here.
+Click to learn more about opportunities for military and veteran students at Berkeley College.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/gibill.